Please use this website as a source of information about workshops, articles and books offered by Four Winds Wellness and Jann Derrick.

 Jann is the mother of three children and the Dotah (grandmother) of nine.

 This is the exercise that inspired Kathi Camilleri’s ‘The Village’.

 DR. JANN DERRICK

-This is a two day course at the Justice Institute of BC, New Westminster Campus.
-March 5,6, 2020.
+This is an innovative two day course at the Justice Institute of BC, New Westminster Campus March 5,6, 2020.